A single copy of this article may be reprinted for personal, noncommercial use only.

 - Recreational therapy.
 Some children may benefit from recreational therapies, such as therapeutic horseback riding.
 This type of therapy can help improve your child's motor skills, speech and emotional well-being.

 Surgery may be needed to lessen muscle tightness or correct bone abnormalities caused by spasticity.
 These treatments include:

 - Severing nerves.
-In some severe cases, when other treatments haven't helped, surgeons may cut the nerves serving the spastic muscles.
+In some severe cases, when other treatments haven't helped, surgeons may cut the nerves serving the spastic muscles in a procedure called selective dorsal rhizotomy.
 This relaxes the muscle and reduces pain, but can also cause numbness.

 Coping and support

 When a child is diagnosed with a disabling condition, the whole family faces new challenges.
 Here are a few tips for caring for your child and yourself:

 - Foster your child's independence.
 Encourage any effort at independence, no matter how small.
 Just because you can do something faster or more easily doesn't mean you should.

 - Be an advocate for your child.
 You are an important part of your child's health care team.
 Don't be afraid to speak out on your child's behalf or to ask tough questions of your physicians, therapists and teachers.

 Find support.
 A circle of support can make a big difference in helping you cope with cerebral palsy and its effects.
 As a parent, you may feel grief and guilt over your child's disability.

 Your doctor can help you locate support groups, organizations and counseling services in your community.
 Your child may benefit from family support programs, school programs and counseling.